-Although work experience is not an absolute requirement for admission, applicants are rarely admitted directly from their undergraduate studies.
+Although work experience is not an absolute requirement for admission, applicants are almost never admitted directly from their undergraduate studies.
 The average age of MPA/ID students is 28, with an average of four years of full-time professional work experience following an undergraduate degree.

 The MPA/ID Program is a quantitative, economics-centered multidisciplinary program, combining studies in policy and practice with a rigorous curriculum in analytical and quantitative methods.

 Only you can decide if you are looking for a program with a heavy focus on quantitative analysis and economics.
 If you have never enjoyed math or economics, or if you are interested in a more broadly focused degree in policy or management as opposed to a degree focused on international development, you should consider applying to a different program.

 Some students have a difficult time deciding between the MPA/ID Program and PhD programs.
 In general, you should bear in mind that a PhD prepares you for an academic career first and foremost.
 If you want your next job to be assistant professor, then you should pursue a PhD.

 If instead you want to work in the field or in policymaking, a PhD is unlikely to be a wise investment.
 In this case, two years of the MPA/ID Program followed by three years of relevant professional experience should be preferable to five years of study and research in a PhD program.
 The reason that many development institutions hire PhDs is because they are looking for people with good analytical and quantitative skills.
 Those are the skills that are imparted, among others, in the MPA/ID Program.